ministryofjustice/opg-lpa/docs/runbooks/maintenance_mode/README.md

 # Manage Maintenance Mode

-This script will enable or disable maintenance mode for a targeted environment. this can be run locally or via a cloud9 instance, dependant on needs.
+This script will enable or disable maintenance mode for a targeted environment.
+This can be run locally or via a cloud9 instance, dependant on needs.

 ## Setup - Local Credentials Route

 Use this route if you have the required access via aws-vault to make changes to the environment that needs to be put into maintenenance mode.

-You will need have to set up assumable roles in aws-vault.
+You will need to set up assumable roles in aws-vault.
 Follow the instructions at [setting up credentials](../setting-up-aws-credentials/setting-up-credentials.md)

 ### Usage